davehunt/selenium-python-workshop/slides/016_locating_elements.md

 # Locating elements
 Web documents are made up of elements, and automating a web browser is mostly about locating the correct elements and interacting with them.
-There are several ways to locate elements:
+There are strategies to locate elements:

 * ID
 * Tag name